-Blowing your spend on swanky cocktails or headlining entertainment might seem like a good idea at the time.
-But when you don’t have any budget left to promote your event, you won’t be able to attract any attendees to sip those drinks or enjoy the entertainment.
+Coming up with an event budget isn’t the most fun part of the planning process, but without a thorough understanding of every dollar you spend, you’re setting yourself up to overspend.
+Blowing your budget on swanky cocktails or headlining entertainment might seem like a good idea, but if you don’t have any budget left to promote your event, you won’t be able to attract any attendees to sip those drinks or enjoy the entertainment.

 Phase 1: Clarify your event budget strategy

-Before you dive into the actual budgeting, it’s important to take a step back and think critically about what you will be spending your money on.
-The following are the best places to source useful data that will inform your approach for your next event.
+Before you dive into your actual budget planning for event management, it’s important to take a step back and think critically about what you’ll be spending your money on.
+We’ve rounded up some of the best ways to use data that will help guide your budgeting process.

-Unless your event is in its first year, you’re sitting on a treasure trove of data on what you used your event budget for in the past.
+Unless your event is in its first year, you already know what you spent your budget on in years past.
 Begin by identifying line items that you overspent or under-spent on and see if they’re the same or different from year to year.
-(If it’s your first year, consider the typical breakdown below.)

 Once you’ve pinpointed specific things that you tend to overspend on, it’ll give you a better picture of what needs more budget, making it easier to be accurate earlier on in your process instead of repeating past mistakes.
-In addition, you can run your preliminary budget past your clients and your boss for the green light.
+In addition, you can run your preliminary budget past your clients and your boss for approval if necessary.
 That way, you’ve already got a working doc in place to update as you move forward.

 - Marketing and promotion: 43%